 - Friday, Dec.
 13, 1987, was the date recorded in the police statement.

-Use a hyphen for date ranges.
-But, if the construction is such that from precedes the date, then using to instead of the hyphen is preferable.
-When a hyphen is used, do not insert a space before and after.
+But, if the construction is such that from precedes the date, then using to instead of the en dash is preferable.

 Note: Depending on the type of document/communication, the year should be omitted if the event is taking place in the current year.